Skip to Content

 Many of those riders are on e-Citi Bikes, not precarious workers exploited by an algorithm.
 More than 68 percent of Citi Bike customers are younger men, a demographic associated with high risk tolerance and aggressiveness, in many realms of life — including behind the wheel of a vehicle.

 I admit to being dismissive of e-bike complaints before.
-After being decked by a 60-pound e-Citi Bike rider, I can say unequivocally, yes, it’s different when it happens to you.
+After being decked by the rider of a 60-pound e-Citi Bike, I can say unequivocally, yes, it’s different when it happens to you.
 So to my fellow Safe Streets activists, I want to say that if we let the most aggressive riders set behavior norms and dominate perceptions, we’re giving anti-bike reactionaries ammunition to blast us back to the bad old days with all the bad faith they can muster.
 More Bedford Avenues, anyone?

 I’ll never be a safe streets neo-con — making implausible claims à la NYPD Commissioner Jessica Tisch’s mother ("I’ve had four friends run over by bikes in the last six weeks”).
 But, much as I hate to admit it, since being hit by an e-bike, I think twice every time I get on my bike.
 Sure, that’s PTSD.
 Maybe age a bit.
 Also present reality.
 I’ve been riding since I was 7-years old.
 More often than not, I arrive thinking this is my last ride.
 It breaks my heart.
 When someone tells me they’re afraid of cyclists, I make myself listen.
 These things do happen.